saman-lagzi/Data-driven-Optimization-with-Neural-Networks/README.md

 The necessary packages are all imported in the code.
 Please email saman.lagzi@rotman.utoronto.ca for correspondance regarding the project.

-# A synopsis of the Framework of Data-driven-Optimization-with-Neural-Networks
+# A synopsis of our Framework:
 ![Framework](https://user-images.githubusercontent.com/113304575/189544424-306c0d05-0c9e-49fe-8ef8-0e9c8aae6369.png)